 By the end of each year, every graduate student will write a report on his/her study and research activities and normally he will also present his/her research activity in a seminar.
-At the end of every PhD academic year, the program Faculty Committee will decide on the admission to the subsequent year and, in the third year, to the final examination.
+At the end of every academic year (in October, for cycles with starting date on November; in February, for cycles beginning on March), the program Faculty Committee will decide on the admission to the subsequent year and, in the third year, to the final examination.